AIgineerAB/SQL_duckdb_course/exercises/exercise_2.md

 &nbsp; b) How many customers and actors starts have the the letters 'ann' in there first names?

-&nbsp; c)
+&nbsp; c) In which cities and countries do the customers live in?

+&nbsp; d) In which cities and countries do the customers with initials JD live in?

-&nbsp; x) Retrieve a list of all customers and what films they have rented.
+&nbsp; e) Retrieve a list of all customers and what films they have rented.

+&nbsp; f) What else cool information can you find out with this database using what you know about SQL.

 ## 4. Theory questions